Flux Pro API Pricing and Code Examples: A Complete Developer Guide

 Webhook Triggers for No-Code Integration

-If you want to trigger Flux Pro workflows from external tools like Zapier, Make, or CI pipelines, Wireflow supports webhook-based execution that requires no API key on the trigger call:
+If you want to trigger Flux Pro workflows from external tools like Zapier, Make, or CI pipelines, Wireflow supports webhook-based execution that requires no API key on the trigger call.
+The endpoint uses the singular /workflow/ path (not /workflows/), which is a common source of confusion.
+Send a POST to the webhook URL with your input data:

 curl -X POST https://www.wireflow.ai/api/v1/workflow/YOUR_WEBHOOK_ID/trigger \